aboyum/Lathe/shoppinglist-crossslide.md

 ### Ball screw
 1000mm for X-axis.
 Tip: Buy a set with ball bearing, and everything, then all match together 400mm for Y axis.
-Tip: Buy a set with ball bearing, and everything, then all match together
+Tip: Buy a set with ball bearing, and everything, then all match together This cost about $50 to $100 for a set, regardless the lengt.

 ### Rails
 1000mm linear rail SBR20 for the X-axis (SBR20 is a 20mm thick rail) (perhaps SBR16 could do the thrick as well).
 400mm linear rail SBR20 for the Y-axis (perhaps SBR16 could do the thrick as well, espesially when it's a shorter distance).
 4 + 4 Bearing Blocks.
 These are often sold together with the rail, ensuring that they are fit together.
+A set of two rails and 5 bearing blocks typically cost about $50

 ### Tool post and tools